life plan

 Business Reflection Prompts

-• Which systems or tools saved me time, or added stress?
+2. Which systems or tools saved me time or added stress?

-Step 2: Establish a Clear Business and Life Vision
+Step 3: Establish a Clear Business and Life Plan

 It’s time to change course and purposefully plan the upcoming year after you’ve taken stock of the previous one.

-Clarity is key in this step—not just pursuing goals, but developing a vision that motivates you to show up each and every day.
+Clarity is key in this step, not just pursuing goals, but developing a vision that motivates you to show up every day.
 One that synchronizes your career goals with your personal development.

 The Significance of Vision

 Think of your vision as your internal GPS.
-Without it, you may stay busy—but you’re rarely moving in the direction you truly want.
-Creating a crystal-clear picture of what your ideal life and business look like gives meaning to every decision and action.
+Without it, you may stay busy, but you’re rarely moving in the direction you truly want.
+Creating a crystal-clear picture of what your ideal life and business look like gives meaning to every decision and action you take.

 It isn’t about dreaming vaguely.
-It’s about building a realistic, energizing picture of your year—with both strategy and soul.
+It’s about creating a realistic and energizing picture of your year, one that combines strategy and soul.

 Here are four key life categories to clarify:

-– Do you have any passion projects or hobbies to prioritize?
+• Do you have any passion projects or hobbies that you’d like to prioritize?

 Business Strategy for the Year